 I self-published with CreateSpace which is owned or partnered with Amazon.com.
 It was a great experience until it came to the formatting.
 But I’m going to throw Microsoft under the bus on that one.
 Translating it to Kindle is turning into another headache.
 But I will get it there eventually.

 The best part about the self-publishing process was the cover design.
-Going back to my earlier mention of my “lack of creativity,” the end product I designed is one I love.
+The end product I designed is one I love.
 I spread a map of Ohio on my dining room table (a table which just so happens to have belonged to my grandma), put an old photo of my grandma on it, and walked around my house gathering an armful of items that once belonged to her.
 The end result is my cover: an antiqued photo of a framed St. Francis of Assisi prayer, a ring she wore, a sweater she knitted and wore, a fine bone china teacup and saucer from her collection, decorated with her favorite flower, violets, and a photograph of Esther Miller.

 It made me wonder: After I’m gone, what armful of treasures will my granddaughter collect on a table to visualize her ties to me?
 Well, maybe the book, Preacher Kid: A Story from the Heartland, will be one of them.
 And probably the ring.
 And on it goes.
 Keep the connections.
 Preserve the stories.